-- Wash baby spinach leaves and gives then a rough chop.
+Wash baby spinach leaves and gives them a rough chop.

-I have used frozen Acorn Squash in this recipe.
-I usually buy squashes, cut them and freeze the for further use.
+- I have used frozen Acorn Squash in this recipe.
+I usually buy squashes, cut them and freeze them for further use.
 You can use fresh squash too.

 Talk to your baby’s Pediatrician before starting any new food.